 In 2005, the Ministry for Primary Industries funded the development of a port sampling programme for swordfish and has extended this programme to include other HMS taken in the longline fishery.
-For large HMS, fish processors often collect individual processed weight data as part of their operations.
-This programme is collating these individual fish records from the major processors.
+This includes large HMS where fish processors often collect individual processed weight data as part of their operations.
 It is anticipated that it may be possible to collect individual weights for up to 90% of the catch of some species.
 Where necessary, these data will be supplemented with information from observers, e.g. conversion factors from length to processed weight and sex-structured data for swordfish.